 The grade appeal procedure is designed to provide a student with a procedure for appealing the assignment of a course grade which is believed to be based on prejudice, discrimination, arbitrary or capricious action, or other reasons not related to academic performance.
 In all cases, the student shall have the burden of proof with respect to the allegations in the complaint and in the request for a hearing.
 If the student fails to pursue any step of the procedure outlined below, the disposition of the student’s complaint made in the last previous step shall be final.
 All correspondence and records will be retained in the campus dean’s office.
+It is important to note, the grade appeal procedure is different for students in the School of Health Sciences.
+Students should refer to the Grade appeal procedure under the School of Health Sciences for further details.
 The grade appeal procedure involves the following steps:

 - The student shall submit the complaint in writing to the Director of Instruction or appropriate Associate Vice President or dean within 15 days from the date the grade was received.